Foundation Repair Dictionary

 Passive pressure tends to matter most when evaluating how walls interact with surrounding soil under lateral loads.
 In stable conditions, it remains a background design concept.

-• A pier is a vertical foundation element that transfers structural loads from a building down to the soil or rock below.
+A vertical foundation element that transfers structural loads from a building down to the soil or rock below.
 Piers may be part of original construction or added later to improve support.

 Piers tend to matter most when understanding how loads are transferred to deeper soil or when movement suggests uneven support near the surface.